rashad-07/mpv-subfinder/README.md

 **RAR pack fails to extract**
 Install WinRAR, 7-Zip, or bsdtar (pre-installed on macOS; on Linux: `apt install libarchive-tools`; on Windows 10+: `tar.exe` is already on your PATH).
 SubFinder checks the Windows registry and common install paths automatically.

+**Something's acting up and you're not sure why**
+Settings → Clear All Caches flushes everything — downloads, search session, index, log, and subliminal's own cache.
+You'll need to re-enter your OS.com auth afterward if you were using it.

-The in-app **Help** button covers everything in more detail, including file locations and the full right-click menu reference.
+The in-app **Help** button (top-right of the main window) covers everything in more detail, including file locations and the full right-click menu reference.

 ---